-In September 2017, Governor Hogan announced a public-private partnership (P3) in September 2017 that would add up to four managed toll lanes on over 70 miles of I-495 and I-270 in Maryland, putting homes, neighborhoods, and businesses near the highways at risk of being paved over.
+In September 2017, Governor Hogan announced a public-private partnership (P3) that would add up to four managed toll lanes on over 70 miles of I-495 and I-270 in Maryland, putting homes, neighborhoods, and businesses near the highways at risk of being paved over.
 The State Highway Administration’s website about the project includes a slide presentation on the many options under consideration.

 This would be the largest P3 project in North America; the contractual agreements between the State and private companies will be for a term of 50 years.

 The following is the current timeline released by the Maryland Department of Transportation: